 Clifton Forge is a decidedly white-collar town, with fully 86.39% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clifton Forge is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Clifton Forge who work in healthcare (17.06%), teaching (11.64%), and maintenance occupations (11.24%).

-Clifton Forge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Clifton Forge doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Clifton Forge who are college-educated is close to the national average for all communities of 21.84%: 17.28% of the adults in Clifton Forge have a bachelor's degree or advanced degree.
+In terms of college education, Clifton Forge is nearly on par with the US average for all cities of 21.84%: 17.28% of adults 25 and older in Clifton Forge have a bachelor's degree or advanced degree.

 The per capita income in Clifton Forge in 2022 was $21,654, which is low income relative to Virginia and the nation.
 This equates to an annual income of $86,616 for a family of four.
 However, Clifton Forge contains both very wealthy and poor people as well.